-Carlsbad GRP (Source: Lightcast, 2021)
+Carlsbad GRP (Source: Lightcast, 2022)

-\$14.6B
+In 2022, Carlsbad had the second largest gross regional product in San Diego County at nearly \$15.8B, only trailing the City of San Diego.
+From 2021 to 2022, Carlsbad's gross regional product grew by \$1.07B.

-As of 2021, Carlsbad had the second largest gross regional product in San Diego County at nearly \$14.6B, only trailing the City of San Diego.
-In 2019, Carlsbad's economy grew by \$800 million to nearly \$13.6 billion.
-In 2020, as a result of the pandemic, the city's GRP remained flat.
-In 2021, Carlsbad's economy grew by approximately \$1 billion, to nearly \$14.6 billion.
-This growth was seen across all industry categories, and was led by manufacturing, wholesale trade, and professional, scientific, & technical services.
+This growth was seen across almost all industry categories (except oil and gax extrusion), and was led by manufacturing, wholesale trade, hospitality & food service, and professional, scientific & technical services.